MrMimic/MEDOC/README.md

 __WATCH OUT__: MEDOC is now starting in parallelized mode on the __master__ branch.
 Switch on the branch __sequential_version__ if you have less than 30Go of RAM or a single-code CPU.
 Or try to lower a lot the _insert_command_limit_ parameter.

 __PS__: Flake-8 formated code with 85 chars / line is ugly.
-Please avoid to let PyCharm format it before pulling a requests of merge.
+Please avoid PyCharm to format it before pulling a merge request.

 *************
 *************